Rancosky v. Washington National Insurance Co.: Pennsylvania Supreme Court to Rule on Long-Standing Test for Insurance Bad Faith

 The Pennsylvania Supreme Court limited its grant of allocator to two issues.
 First, the court will decide whether it will “ratify” the Terletsky framework.
 Second, if it does, the court will decide whether proof that the insurer acted with “self-interest or ill-will” is an essential showing to recover for bad faith, or simply a factor that can be considered.

 Over 25 years after passage, the Pennsylvania Supreme Court will finally weigh in on these issues vital to claims under the bad faith statute.
-Although no one can predict what the court will decide, it will be interesting to see whether the court continues along the path already created by the lower courts that have been deciding these issues or whether its decision will break with that path and engender development of entirely new way of examining these cases.
+Although no one can predict what the court will decide, it will be interesting to see whether the court continues along the path already created by the lower courts that have been deciding these issues or whether its decision will break with that path and engender development of an entirely new way of examining these cases.

 Disclaimer: This post does not offer specific legal advice, nor does it create an attorney-client relationship.
 You should not reach any legal conclusions based on the information contained in this post without first seeking the advice of counsel.